 Millions of Americans are treated each year at hospitals for broken and fractured bones.
 Fractures and breaks are common injuries in accidents and can happen to anyone at any time.
 Recovering from a broken or fractured bone is a long process.
 It is common for victims of accidents that cause broken bones to suffer permanent pain, weakness, and decreased enjoyment of life.

-The personal injury attorneys at the Law Offices of Joel J. Kofsky frequently help our clients with claims in which they suffered a broken bone in an accident.
+The personal injury attorneys at Philly Injury Law frequently help our clients with claims in which they suffered a broken bone in an accident.
 Our staff has decades of experience winning injury cases that involve broken bones.
 We know the laws of Pennsylvania and how to take advantage of them to make sure you or your injured family member does not have to spend a life of suffering for a not-at-fault accidental injury.

 The Difference Between a Fracture and a Break

 The terms fracture and break are often used interchangeably to refer to broken bones, and the terms mean the same thing.
 But, not all fractures are the same.
 This is important from a personal injury perspective because the nature and location of an injury can affect how our attorneys proceed with winning your case.
 While both a fracture and a break are incredibly painful, a broken bone can often be a significantly more severe injury that requires extensive medical help and physical therapy.
 Many fractures can be treated relatively easily and often have a statistically good rate of recovery.

 A fracture is any time the continuity of a bone is compromised.
 This means that all breaks are fractures and all fractures are breaks.
 So, what’s the difference?
 A fracture typically refers to an injury in which a bone has been broken but has not deviated.
 This is common in falls, where a victim outstretches their arms and fractures bones in the wrist, arms, or shoulders.
 The term fracture will be used by your physician to describe your injury.